For more information and resources to help promote the AlgaePrize, download the following tools and templates, and find contact information.

 Q. What is the AlgaePrize?

-A. A new competition from the DOE, funded by BETO, that encourages students to pursue innovative ideas for the development, design, and invention of technologies within the commercial algae value chain.
+A. An academic competition from the DOE, funded by BETO, that encourages students to pursue innovative ideas for the development, design, and invention of technologies within the commercial algae value chain.

 Q. What are the Prizes for the AlgaePrize Competition?

 Finalist teams will present their research at the AlgaePrize Competition Event.
-The five top student teams will be selected as AlgaePrize winners.
-Each winning team will be awarded a $10,000 prize and a trophy.
-The five winning teams will then present their research to a final panel of judges.
-These judges will select a single Grand Champion and award the Grand Champion an additional $5,000 grand prize.
-The winning teams as well as the Grand Champion will be invited to participate in the Algae Biomass Summit in the Fall of 2023 to present their research and network with Summit participants from the national and international algae community.
+The five top student teams will be selected as AlgaePrize Champions.
+Each champion team will be awarded a $10,000 prize and a trophy.
+The five champion teams will then present their research to a final panel of judges.
+These judges will select a single Grand Champion and award the Grand Champion an additional $15,000 grand prize.
+The five champion teams will be invited to participate in a national algal-based conference or symposium, such as the Algae Biomass Summit in the fall of 2025 to present their research and network with conference participants from the national and international algae community.

 Q. How many teams can compete in the AlgaePrize competition?